A system architecture for parallel analysis of flux-balanced metabolic pathways: Discussion

 The proposed model traverses the graph and keeps both the stoichiometry information and the minimality of the path with the opportunity of not exploring the whole solution space.
 Our approach tries to decide if a certain ``path'' is EFM or not, merely based on topology rules (instead of recognizing the elementarity through rank test or comparing new candidates with produced ones).
 The graph structure makes a good track of unbalanced metabolites.
 Each metabolite is considered as an object and the graph structure makes it easier to set-up rules for paths and explore the intended solution space via rules; e.g., initializing a set of reactions to find their including EFMs.

-A hypergraph is a simplified type of the modified AND/OR graph.
-In the introduced model, each arc has two different input and output coefficients.
-Besides, for each arc, a dynamic label for each pathway is defined, that is, the flux of the reaction represented by that arc.
+The modified AND/OR graph is a simplified type of a hypergraph and the application of hypergraphs in biological networks has been reviewed in~\cite{klamt2009hypergraphs}.
+In the proposed model, each arc has two different input and output coefficients.
+Besides, for each arc, a dynamic label for each pathway is defined, that is, the flux of the reaction represented by that arc~\cite{arabzadeh2017graph}.
+In this context, the edges are directed and each has been associated with a weight.
+However, the weight of an output arc of a node may be different from the weight of the arc entering another node as an input.
+The reason is that the production rate of a metabolite in one reaction can be different from its consumption rate in another reaction.
+It has been studied that the hypergraph structure complicates pathway topology~\cite{marashi2014mathematical}.
 The complication arises since fluxes of contributing input and output reactions over a node may be related.
 This results to the non-linear property of fluxes.
 The non-linearity has been considered in our flux calculation procedure (see Eq.
 2 and Eq.
 3).
+Besides, since in this model, each metabolite is considered as a subsystem, the linear or non-linear relations of reactions over a metabolite, i.e. a subsystem, are of interest as defined in Definition 11.
+Other definitions such as enzyme subsets as defined in~\cite{pfeiffer1999metatool} are not directly related to our definitions and Definition 11 can be considered as a subset of enzyme subsets.
+Enzyme subsets are defined in~\cite{pfeiffer1999metatool} as groups of enzymes that operate together in fixed flux proportions in all steady states of the system over a whole pathway.

 In comparison to the method of~\cite{de2009computing}, both methods are exploring the non-steady-state solution space and try to apply additional constraints to reduce the complexity.
 However, in this approach instead of using the support of LP-based tools, we used an inherent parallel structure of the network and developed a model on hardware.
 However, while the basic framework is sketched and the potential of the method on pathways belongs to large networks is shown, further studied are required to automatize the approach to get desired output EFMs.